How to Remove False and Defamatory Glassdoor Reviews

 She wrote about her experience with the contractor, and why she was unhappy with the work he did.
 So far so good.
 I would defend to the death her right to post that review.

-But like the girl on the school yard, a dry dissertation of the problems is just not stinging enough.
+But like the girl on the school yard, a dry dissertation of the problems was just not stinging enough.
 Someone might still do business with this contractor, and she owes the world a duty to make sure that the no good, son-of-a-gun never gets another job.
 Continue reading

 Can a Court Order Someone Not to Defame You?